fetchadd/mma_databricks/README.md

 # mma_databricks
 scala code for creating databricks notebook job.
-The notebook job will migration table from databircks to maxcompute
+The notebook job will migration table from databricks to maxcompute